Authing/docs/docs/en/guides/connections/enterprise/wecom-delegated-development-mode/README.md

 Click the Save button on the **Use Configuration** on the WeChat platform to save.

-Set up Enterprise WeChat Authorized Login
+Set up WeCom Authorized Login
 <img src="./images/26.png" >

 Fill in core.authing.cn in the authorization callback field in the web page